gmatteuc/Heart_failure_risk_prediction/README.md

 1. **What are the most significant risk factors associated with heart failure mortality?**
 2. **Can we use routinely collected clinical features to accurately predict patient survival and stratify patients into meaningful risk groups?**

+**Clinical use case scenario:**
+*Imagine working with a cardiology ward that needs to identify patients at high risk of death within the next year using only routinely collected clinical data.
+The aim is not to replace clinicians, but to provide a decision-support tool that helps flag high-risk patients earlier, prioritise follow-up, allocate monitoring resources more efficiently, and ultimately improve patient management.*

 Created by Giulio Matteucci in 2025 as a biomedical data science portfolio project.

 ## Dataset